SocAIty/media-toolkit/README.md

 response = httpx.Client().post(url, files=my_files)
 ```

 # How it works

 If media-file is instantiated with ```from_*``` it converts it to an intermediate representation.
 The ```to_*``` methods then convert it to the desired format.

-Currently the intermediate representation is supported in memory with (BytesIO).
+Currently the intermediate representation is supported in memory with (BytesIO) or on disk with temporary files.

 # ToDo:

-- [x] additionally support tempfile backend instead of working bytesio memory mode only.
 - [x] decreasing redundancies for _file_info() method